 Here’s a recap of this year’s IRS Dirty Dozen, along with tips to protect yourself against the consequences of them:

-Be hyper-alert for fake emails or websites looking to steal personal information, especially during tax season.
+Be hyper-alert for fake communications from those posing as the IRS agents, which arrive in the form of an unsolicited text (smishing) or email (phishing) to lure you to provide valuable personal and financial information that can lead to identity theft.
 The IRS will never send taxpayers an email about a bill or refund out of the blue.

-- Don’t click on one claiming to be from the IRS.
+- Don’t click on a message claiming to be from the IRS.

-- Be wary of emails and websites that may be nothing more than scams to steal personal information.
+- Be wary of emails and texts that may be nothing more than scams to steal personal information.

 - Never give out information—especially your Social Security Number—to someone claiming to represent the IRS.